jsavage/text2HCS/README.md

 Entities Parsing:

-Entities are recognized as text before a colon (:).
+Entities are recognized as text before the first colon (:).
 Multiple entities on the same line are separated by spaces.
 Hyphenated words without spaces (e.g., warm-food) are treated as single entities.

 Actions Parsing:

-Actions are recognized as text after a colon (:) and are associated with the entities mentioned before the colon.
+Text after a colon (:) is interpreted as Actions and are associated with the first two entities mentioned before the colon. text after a second colon is interpreted as Actions associated with the second two entities mentioned before the colon.

 Feedback Parsing: